pverscha/phd_thesis/15-chapter_7_other_projects.md

 ##### Internal memory lay-out
 My `HashMap` implementation requires the reserve two blocks of memory:

 * **index table:** This block of memory keeps track of all pointers to data objects that keep track of the key and value for a `HashMap` entry and also a pointer to the next data objects.
 Each of these data objects live in the second reserved block of memory (the "data block").
+Some extra bytes are also reserved as part of this memory black at the beginning for internal housekeeping of the `HashMap`.
 * **data block:** This block of memory keeps track of all data objects that actually store the values that the user put into the `HashMap`.

 Each of the values that are provided by the user need to somehow be translated into bytes before we can store them in a raw block of memory.